MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/fasttrack-dynamics-365-overview.md

 - Project schedule and phases
 - Rollout and long-term operations plan

-The typical format is a one-to-three-hour Skype call.
+The typical format is a one-to-three-hour Teams meeting.
 The recommended attendees include key stakeholders from the customer and partner teams.
 Solution architects, project managers, and technical leads are mandatory.

 ### Gap solution design workshop